python/devguide/getting-started/pull-request-lifecycle.rst

 If this still doesn't help with the failure on the PR, you can try to re-run that particular failed check.

-Note that the :guilabel:`Re-run jobs` button on GitHub Actions is only visible to Python core developers and triagers.
+The :guilabel:`Re-run jobs` button on GitHub Actions is only visible to Python core and triage teams.
 If you have these permissions, go to the red GitHub Action job, click on the :guilabel:`Re-run jobs` button on the top right, and select :guilabel:`Re-run failed jobs`.
 The button will only be present when all other jobs finished running.

 If you are a regular contributor and cannot see the button, you can ask a reviewer to re-run the failed jobs for you in a PR comment.
-Alternatively, you can re-trigger the CI by pushing an empty commit to your branch (e.g.
-``git commit --allow-empty -m "Trigger CI"``), or by closing and re-opening your pull request.
+Alternatively, you can re-trigger the CI by pushing an empty commit to your branch (for example, ``git commit --allow-empty -m "Trigger CI"``), or by closing and re-opening your pull request.